*This story was updated Jan. 27, 2022.

 The approved zones help balance enrollment and resources at existing schools, while preparing for the opening of two new campuses: Panther Creek High School and Minett Elementary School.

 After reflecting on the initial proposed zone and community feedback, the Board of Trustees has agreed to offer several attendance exceptions in hope that it will provide some families the opportunity to make decisions regarding what is best for them.
-Impacted families can expect emails on Nov.
-9 that include maps, neighborhoods, busing information and any online forms that are related to exceptions.
+Impacted families received emails in November 2021 that included maps, neighborhoods, busing information and any online forms that are related to exceptions.

 As Minett Elementary School opens to students in August of 2022, some neighborhoods within the current Boals, Corbell, Miller, Newman, Phillips, Purefoy, Robertson and Sparks elementary school zones are part of the approved attendance zone adjustments.
 The District is working to balance student enrollment across several elementary campuses that are built to accommodate 760 students, while effectively utilizing classroom space.